Dayton Police Release Video Of Moment Shooter Connor Betts Is Shot By Police Before Entering Crowded Nightclub

 Seitz also said that Betts was “not bullied” in high school, but instead was “a classic glorifier of violence and an all around unpleasant person who had threatened many of my friends in the past.”

 The accuracy of Seitz’s statements has not yet been publicly verified.
-But another high school classmate of Betts, Spencer Brickler, told CNN that during Betts’ sophomore year, he was one once detained by school administrators after they discovered that Betts maintained a “kill list” and a “rape list” of other students, as quote by Raw Story.
+But another high school classmate of Betts, Spencer Brickler, told CNN that during Betts’ sophomore year, he was one once detained by school administrators after they discovered that Betts maintained a “kill list” and a “rape list” of other students, as quoted by Raw Story.

 Surveillance video showing the police shootout that ultimately resulted in Betts’s death may be seen below, courtesy of CBC News.
 Readers should be warned — the images in the video may be considered upsetting.